-Despite its reputation as a clubber’s paradise, Ibiza isn’t all superclubs, world-famous DJs and all-night parties.
-In fact, many people who visit the Balearic Island avoid the nightlife entirely, aware that it has much more to offer – even when the superclubs are closed.
+Despite its reputation as a clubber’s paradise, Ibiza isn’t all about superclubs, world-famous DJs and all-night parties.
+In fact, many people who visit this Spanish island avoid the nightlife entirely, aware that it has much more to offer – even when the superclubs are closed.

-What is there to do in Ibiza in the off-season?
+What is there to do in Ibiza during the off-season?

 Wellness retreats, hippy markets and coastal hikes… There’s no danger of being bored on the White Isle during winter.
 Here are some top activities that will keep you entertained long after the hordes of tourists have left: